sardisnetwork/docs/README.md

-# docs
+# Sardis Docs
-The repository which hosts the documentation of the Sardis Network
+The repository which hosts the documentation of the Sardis Network.
+Refer here for documentation.